wright-group/WrightTools/docs/data.rst

 Tensor 27      Files from Bruker Tensor 27 FT-IR                                 :meth:`~WrightTools.data.from_Tensor27`
 =============  ================================================================  =========================================

+Is your favorite format missing?
+It's easy to add---promise!
+Check out :ref:`contributing`.

 These functions accept both local and remote (http/ftp) files as well as transparent compression (gz/bz2).
 Compression detection is based on the file name, and file names for remote links are as appears in the link.
 Many download links (such as those from osf.io or Google drive) do not include extensions in the download link,